 The 2008 Plan authorized the Company to grant stock options, stock appreciation rights, restricted stock, and other equity awards to selected employees, directors, and independent contractors.
 The aggregate number of shares of the Company's common stock that could be issued pursuant to awards granted under the 2008 Plan were not to exceed the sum of 6,000,000 plus any shares of common stock subject to an award granted under any stock incentive plan maintained by the Company prior to the 2008 Plan (each, a "2008 Prior Plan") that is forfeited, cancelled, terminated, expires, or lapses for any reason without the issuance of shares pursuant to the award, or shares subject to an award granted under a 2008 Prior Plan which shares are forfeited to, or repurchased or reacquired by, the Company.
 Stock options granted to employees under the 2008 Plan generally vest over four years and have terms of up to 10 years.
-The vesting schedules and terms of stock options granted to employees or independent contractors vary depending on the specific grant, but the terms are no longer than 10 years.
-Stock option awards granted to employees or independent contractors vary depending on the specific grant, but are generally four years or less.
+The vesting schedules and terms of stock options granted to independent contractors vary depending on the specific grant, but the terms are no longer than 10 years.
+Stock option awards granted to members of the Board of Directors generally vest at the end of one year from the date of the grant.
+The vesting schedules of restricted stock awards granted to employees or independent contractors vary depending on the specific grant but are generally four years or less.
 Only stock options and restricted stock had been granted under the 2008 Plan.
 As of June 30, 2019, June 30, 2018 and December 31, 2017, there were 2,238,613, 2,388,169 and 2,377,265 stock options outstanding under the 2008 Plan, respectively.